 Research is recognised by the Trust as essential for the delivery and sustainability of high-quality care provision.
 SECAmb is committed to being a research active organisation that is committed to improving its services, clinical outcomes and patient experience through the safe implementation of innovation, service evaluation and research findings.
 The importance of working closely with other health and social care agencies, academic partners and industry is key to its success in driving forward the safe adoption and spread of innovation and best practices grounded in evidence.

 SECAmb has established a discrete, visible Research and Development Department (RDD) staffed by permanent members of the organisation.
-In order to meet our strategic objectives and to realise our mission “to deliver our aspiration of being better today and even better tomorrow for our people and our patients” research must become core business in our organisation with additional investment in resources and strong research leadership to meet the demands associated with the current growth of research activity within ambulance services.
+In order to meet our strategic objectives and to realise our mission “to be better today and even better tomorrow for our people and our patients” research must increasingly become core business in our organisation.
+Continued investment in resources and strong research leadership are needed to meet the demands associated with the current growth of research activity within NHS ambulance services.

-The following four strategic aims are driving our strategic objectives to ensure that our staff, volunteers, patients and public understand what we want to achieve in terms of research and development within the Trust:
+The following four aims are driving our strategic objectives to ensure that our staff, volunteers, patients and public understand what we want to achieve related to research and development within the Trust:

 SECAmb will become recognised locally, nationally and internationally for:

 • Its engagement in collaborative research with health and social care partners, academic institutions and industry.